esmf-org/esmf/src/addon/ESMX/README.md

 ### ESMX Run Configuration

 At startup, the `ESMX_EXE_NAME` executable checks the first command line argument for a filename.
 If no argument is provided then the filename defaults to `esmxRun.yaml`.
-This is the ESMX run-time configuration file in [YAML](https://yaml.org/) format, providing settings such as the list of components active at run-time, component attributes, the run sequence, as well as application level options.
+This is the *ESMX Run Configuration* file in [YAML](https://yaml.org/) format, providing settings such as the list of components active at run-time, component attributes, the run sequence, as well as application level options.

-An example `ESMX Run Configuration` file is given here:
+An example *ESMX Run Configuration* file is given here:

 ```